EGY.COM - HISTORICA

 EGYPTIAN MAIL, January 15, 1994

-WHAT did printer-publisher Maged Farag, author Adel Sabet, German-language tourist guide Amina Radi and the author of this article have in common?
+WHAT do printer-publisher Maged Farag, author Adel Sabet, German-language tourist guide Amina Radi and the author of this article have in common?
 Precious little.
 Yet, an unusual undertaking brought them together where each contributed towards the successful realization of their common goal -- a handsome pictorial entitled 1939, The Emperial Wedding (published by Max Group, 1993).

-Besides his possessing a printshop, Magued also had the stamina and courage required for such a novel undertaking.
+Besides his possessing a printshop, Magued also has the stamina and courage required for such a novel undertaking.
 Septuagenarian Adel was the group's eye witness to the event and had a vivid story to tell.
 Amina, graciously contributed the wedding's black and white photos without which there would have been no undertaking.
 Her mother, Princess Nimet-Allah Ibrahim Halim, is the only surviving great-granddaughter of Viceroy Mohamed Ali.
 All his other living descendants are five or six times removed.

 As for the author of this article, it was he who came up with the idea and concept.
 Armed with Amina's pictures plus some of his own photos and documents, he approached Magued to enlist him in the project.
 Magued needed no further convincing.
 The introductions over with, everyone got cracking.
-Who knew then that it was the beginning of many more books of the same genre.
+Who knew then, that it was the beginning of many more books of the same genre.
 Magued Farag certainly knew a good thing when he saw it.

 While the wedding in question may have gone into the dustbin of history, this new pictorial, appearing as it did almost fifty-four years after the fact, is a testimonial of Egypt's once faded splendor.

-The fairy tale begins with the arrival in Egypt of Persia's crown prince, the Shahpour Mohamed Reza Pahlevi.
+The fairy tale begins with the arrival in Egypt of Persia's crown prince, Shahpour Mohamed Reza Pahlevi.
 He had come to ask for the hand of Egypt's beautiful teen-age Princess Fawzia Fouad, King Farouk's sister and one year his junior.
 Despite a looming World War on the horizon, the press and media went agog with this happy event.
 Cairo was ablaze in welcome celebrations.
 And no one was about to criticize the unprecedented display of pomp and ceremony that ensued.

 Even before war broke out, Egypt was in excellent economic health when compared to the here and now.
 None of those present-day deficits inflation, disguised employment, recessions, depressions etc. As for corruption, it existed then as it does today; some things simply won't go despite loud claims to the contrary.
 The principal malaise however, continued to be Britain's unwelcome presence in Egypt epitomized by its overbearing and disliked ambassador, Sir Miles Lampson.